- Head Coach of West Virginia Weightlifting and Volunteer (throws) Coach for WVU Track and Field

 - Professional aspects of strength and conditioning

-Dr. Guy Hornsby is an assistant professor in Coaching and Performance Science at West Virginia University.
-His primary responsibilities involve overseeing the ACE strength conditioning minor and graduate assistant strength and conditioning (S&C) program that provides S&C to three local area high schools.
+Dr. Guy Hornsby is an assistant professor in Coaching and Performance Science (CPS) at West Virginia University.
+His primary responsibilities involve overseeing the strength conditioning and applied sport science areas of emphasis and CPS's graduate assistant strength and conditioning (S&C) program that provides S&C to three local area high schools.
 He previously has held S&C positions within both U.S. collegiate sport, East Tennessee State University, and the U.S. Military 160th SOAR (A), and has held faculty positions at the College of Charleston, Virginia Commonwealth University and Glenville State College.

-Hornsby serves as the NSCA state director and USA Weightlifting (USAW) LWC president for West Virginia.
-He is a Certified National Level Coach by USAW and head coach of West Virginia Weightlifting.
+Dr. Hornsby serves as the NSCA state director and USA Weightlifting (USAW) LWC president for West Virginia.
+He is a Certified National Level Coach by USAW, the head coach of West Virginia Weightlifting and a volunteer coach (throws) for WVU Track and Field.